Viñales: Economy

 Viñales is an agricultural area, where crops of fruit, vegetables, coffee and especially tobacco are grown by traditional methods.
 Fishing is also an important part of the area's economy.

 Tourism

 Tourism centered on the Viñales Valley is developing, the area being protected by constitution since February 1976, and declared a national monument in October 1978.

-Attractions in Viñales include the Viñales Municipal Museum, Casa de Caridad Botanical Gardens, Museo Paleontológico, Palenque (a Maroon village) and the nearby caves (Cueva del Indio, Cueva de José Miguel, Cueva de Santo Tomás) in Valle de Viñales National Park, which were refuges for runaway slaves.
-There is also a cave that doubles as a nightclub.
+Tourism in Viñales has grown significantly.
+The area was designated for protection under the constitution in February 1976 and declared a National Monument in October 1978.
+The Viñales Valley was added to the UNESCO World Heritage Site list in November 1999 for its outstanding karst landscape, traditional agriculture, vernacular architecture, arts, and music.
+Attractions in Viñales include the Mural de la Prehistoria, tobacco plantations such as Alejandro Robaina's and the Casa del Veguero, the Viñales Municipal Museum, Casa de Caridad Botanical Gardens, Paleontological Museum (Viñales), the Maroon village Palenque, the village of Los Acuáticos, and the nearby caves «Cueva del Indio, Cueva de José Miguel, Cueva de Santo Tomás» which were shelters for runaway slaves within Viñales National Park.

 Casas particulares (private residences that have been tailored and licensed to operate as bed and breakfasts) offer accommodations to visitors year-round.
 There are also three hotels located a few kilometers outside of town, rated three stars: La Ermita, Los Jazmines, and Rancho Horizontes San Vicente.
 The campground Dos Hermanas has 54 cabins available to tourists, a swimming pool and a restaurant.